Where is Heaven?

 Paul in Ephesians talks about growing up:

-Therefore, we are not called to stay as children, helpless, but rather to grow to maturity and to partner with God in bringing about His plan.
+Therefore, we are not children, helpless.
+We are to grow to maturity and to partner with God in bringing about His plan.

 You have no doubt heard of the purpose of God expressed in Numbers:

 (21) But truly, as I live, and as all the earth shall be filled with the glory of the LORD …Num 14